mpizenberg/elm-pointer-events/README.md

 you want to be able to keep track of a pointer that leave the drawing area to know if the pointer went up.
 This is possible using what is called [pointer capture][pointer-capture].
-The example below demonstrates how to do this.
+But requires the use of ports.
+Look at `examples/Pointer/` if you are interested in how to do this.

 ```elm